7 questions to ask when touring a day care center

 You run a million lists through your head all day, every day, but when it comes to what to ask for from a day care center, you're stumped.
 Especially if this is your first child care rodeo, it's much too easy to forget to ask something that really matters to you.
 You don't want to leave out any detail about your child's safety and well-being.
 Experts including Barbara Willer, senior advisor at the National Association for the Education of Young Children (NAEYC), recommend you start with the following questions.

 Bring this checklist with you when you visit the establishment and take notes if necessary.

 1. How qualified is the center?

 Start your search by going online to answer the basics and weed out the unwanted options.
-Make sure the day care center has been in business for several years, and has references, positive reviews and the necessary licenses.
+Make sure the day care center has been in business for several years and has references, positive reviews and the necessary licenses.
 Visit online resources like Care.com to find great day care providers and reviews from other parents, and always follow up on any references the center offers.
 Ideally, you should find a center that has gone through accreditation from NAEYC, as this is a reliable sign of a reputable center.

 2. How safe is the center?

 Do providers always place babies on their backs to sleep?
 Are sleeping areas clean and clear of potential distractions and hazards?
 Is a staff member with certified pediatric first aid training always present with each group of children?
 These are some of the safety concerns to keep an eye on when you visit a potential day care.

 "Ask teachers how they keep track of children when they transition to the playground or another classroom," Stolov says.
 "The best programs do face-to-name count before they leave to another location and do that same face-to-name count when they arrive at their next location."